This page covers tropes in Dragon Ball Z Abridged.

-- Subverted when Vegeta tells about how he's always lived under Freeza's rule and has lost his entire race.
-Goku thinks that means that without Freeza he wouldn't have been evil.
+- Freudian Excuse Denial: When Vegeta tells about how he's always lived under Freeza's rule and has lost his entire race, Goku thinks that means that without Freeza he wouldn't have been evil.
 Vegeta quickly sets the record straight.

 - Krillin does this with Bulma by calling her "Boobs" in the first episode.
 It is also a reference to Naruto: The Abridged Series.